omid-b/gdp/README.md

 ```bash
 $ gdp gridder vs_model/depth* --spacing 0.2 --smoothing 50 --polygon polygon.dat -o outdir
 ```
-> **Description:** This command will perform gridding (2D interpolation) to the input xyz format data files.
-In case of the above command: '--spacing 0.2' specifies that grid spacing along both longitude and latitude is 0.2 degrees (two values can be given as well; \[lon_spacing, lat_spacing\]); '--smoothing 50' sets a 50 km Gaussian smoothing to the output data; '--polygon polygon.dat' is optional: if given, only points inside the given polygon will be printed out.
+> **Description:** This command will perform gridding (2D interpolation) on the input xyz format data files addressed at 'vs_model/depth\*'.
+In case of the above command: '--spacing 0.2' specifies that grid spacing along both longitude and latitude is 0.2 degrees (two values can be given as well; \[lon_spacing, lat_spacing\]); '--smoothing 50' sets a 50 km Gaussian smoothing to the output data; '--polygon polygon.dat' is optional: if given, only points inside the given polygon will be output.

 ```bash